vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 At this point, `pa11` and `pa12` are of type `PA11<Input<Floating>>` and `PA12<Input<Floating>>` respectively.
 Two floating digital input pins is *not* sufficient for usage as a serial point.
+In their initial natural state, I could use them to sense voltage changes, as digital inputs, but I cannot harness the internal USART peripheral that may be attached to them.

-So next, I configure the processor to know I want to use them for USART6 instead of any of the other usages they could have.
+So next, I configure the processor to know I specifically want to use them for USART6 instead of any of the other usages they could have.
 The `into_alternative_af8()` is how I tell the processor (through the PAC) that I intend to use them as USART6:

 ```rust